 You are expected to abide by the University's honor code and the CS Department's Honor Code and Academic Integrity Policies during the semester.
 This policy is rigorously enforced.
 All class-related assignments are considered individual efforts unless explicitly expressed otherwise (in writing).
-Review the university honor code and present any questions regarding the policies to instructor.
+Review the university honor code and present any questions regarding the policies to the instructor.
 Cheating on any assignment will be prosecuted and result in a notification of the Honor Committee as outlined in the GMU Honor Code.
+Cases of cheating will always result in far worse than simply a zero on the assignment and typically results in failing the overall course.